laderast/RBootcamp_old/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:100 skills:1 key:d599f92ec8
 ## Thinking about aesthetics
-Now that we remember stuff about data frames, we can get to the fun part: making graphs.
+Now that we've reviewed data frames, we can get to the fun part: making graphs.

 The first thing we are going to is think about how we represent variables in a plot.

 We need to figure out how to visually represent a variable in our dataset to some sort of aesthetic property.

 Take a look at this graph.
-What variable is mapped to y, and what is mapped to x, and what is mapped to color?
+What variable is mapped to `y`, and what is mapped to `x`, and what is mapped to color?

 ***=pre_exercise_code
 ```{r}